 Always very popular, especially on hot days.

-A must have for any event.
+A must-have for any event.
 Remember to also include bottled water.
 Soft drink manufacturers may be able to supply you with drink stalls to sell from.
-Either arrangement wholesale prices or run stock drives in the weeks leading up to your event to receive donations of stock from your community.
+Either arrange wholesale prices or run stock drives in the weeks leading up to your event to receive donations of stock from your community.
 Don’t forget to order plenty of ice!

 Stairway to Heaven